pallgeuer/DeepStack/README.md

 installation stages will be executed).
 The PyTorch installation script also has a configuration variable `CFG_ALLOW_SUDO`, which if set to 0 skips any sudo commands, which are generally only used at the beginning for `apt install`.
 Running with `CFG_STAGE=-1` allows just these to be executed.
+The configuration variables `CFG_CLEAN_INSTALLERS`, `CFG_CLEAN_WORKDIR` and `CFG_CLEAN_CONDA` control what cleaning actions occur post-install in order to save disk space and/or get rid of intermediate/build/installer files.
+Refer to the `Configuration` section of the main scripts in order to get more information on the available configuration variables and what values they can take.

 If anything at all goes wrong during the installation process, the script exits immediately to prevent any possibly unanticipated behaviour.
 This means that an installation has only completed successfully if you see a final line like `Finished CUDA stack installation` or `Finished PyTorch installation`.

-When running an installer script, subdirectories are created within the main directory to store downloaded files, cloned repositories, compiled samples and more.
+When running an installer script, subdirectories are (at times temporarily) created within the main directory to store downloaded files, cloned repositories, compiled samples and more.
 As an overview, the created subdirectories are:

  * `CUDA`: Stores CUDA samples, and is where they are temporarily compiled.

- * `envs`: Stores the cloned git repositories required for the created conda environments, e.g. PyTorch git repository.
+ * `envs`: Stores the cloned git repositories required for building the required conda environments, e.g. PyTorch git repository.

  * `Installers`: Stores downloaded installer files, e.g. CUDA runfiles.